juanhenao21/financial_response_spread_year/README.md

 ## Getting Started

 The main code is implemented in `Python`.
-As we use a particular data format, it is necessary to extract the data from this format.
+As we use the TAQ data format, it is necessary to extract the data to a readable format.
 To do that, is used a `C++` module, however, all this process is automated with `Python`.

-If you are interested in test the code, you can write us asking for some data files examples, so we can share the files with you.
+If you are interested in test the code, you can write me asking for some data files examples, so we can share the files with you.

 ### Prerequisites

-For `Python`, all the packages needed to run the analysis are in the
+For `Python`, all the packages needed to run the analysis are in the `requirements.txt` file.

 For the `C++` module compilation I used the `g++` compiler.
 It is necessary to install the `-lboost_date_time` and the `armadillo-3.920.3` module (only for